MrYsLab/s3-extend/docs/shutdown.md

-To properly close the s3a, s3e, s3p, s3r, and s3rh launchers go into the command
+To properly close the s3a, s3e, s3p, s3r, s3rp, and s3rh launchers, go into the command
 or terminal window and type Control-C. This will ensure that all of the processes started by a launcher are killed correctly.